 Research & Development

 Be sure to read carefully Section 62 in the Model Rocket Sporting Code for information on how to prepare and qualify an R&D report.
-There are also a few modifications to the Section 62 rules to adapt the event for a vNARCON setting listed below.
+There are also a few modifications to the Section 62 rules to adapt the event for a virtual setting listed below.

 Please contact Joyce Guzik if you have questions.

-vNARCON 2025 R&D Competition- Information and Rules Modifications for vNARCON
+Virtual R&D Competition- Information and Rules Modifications

 - Individuals and teams of two or more are invited to compete in one of these three divisions: